Board of Directors

 Captain Mark Vanderberg

-Captain Mark Vanderberg, U. S. Navy, retired from the Navy in 1997 after 27 years of active service.
-Where he commanded three aviation commands (HS-5, HS-1 and COMHSWING ONE) and two ship commands (USS MOBILE (LKA-115), USS NASSAU (LHA-4).
-He has served on the board of the U.S. Naval Institute, Association of the U.S. Navy, and as director and trustee for the Naval Helicopter Association.
-As a life member of the American Association of Individual Investors, he served as the Treasurer and later as President of the Washington D.C. chapter until 2006.
-CAPT Vanderberg has served as the NSHF’s Treasurer since 2020.
+He has served on the boards of the U.S. Naval Institute and the Association of the U.S. Navy and as a director and trustee for the Naval Helicopter Association.
+A life member of the American Association of Individual Investors, he held the roles of Treasurer and later President of the Washington, D.C. chapter until 2006.

 Vice Admiral James Amerault